Denver Police Encryption: When the Mile High City Went Dark

 - Reasonable timeframes for reviewing applications

 The result has been paperwork, not access.
-Agencies created policies, but actual access agreements are rare.
-Journalists report bureaucratic delays and no clear path to approval.
+Agencies created policies, but actual access agreements are rare and often come with heavy strings attached — Aurora's, for example, requires news outlets to indemnify the department against claims arising from the agreement.
 The law has no meaningful enforcement mechanism.

 What You Can Do